Legal representation of unaccompanied children

 Timing of appointments

-According to the modified Article 1(4)(4), the National Refugee Office informs the legal representative and the unaccompanied minor asylum seeker, in a language that the latter knows, regarding the possibility of performing a medical examination to determine age.
+According to the modified Article 1(4)(4), the General Inspectorate for Immigration informs the legal representative and the unaccompanied minor asylum seeker, in a language that they know, regarding the possibility of performing a medical examination to determine age.
 This information must also include information on the methods of medical examination, the possible consequences of the result of this examination and the effects of any refusal to undergo medical examination.

-In practice, the appointment of legal representatives takes place as follows:
+In practice, as of 2022, the appointment of legal representatives takes place as follows:

 Timișoara: The notification is sent in the first working day after the minor’s arrival at the centre to DGASPC and the legal representative is appointed in 2-3 weeks, according to the director of the centre.
 Without the appointment order they cannot schedule the interview.
 DGASPC appoints the same person, who is a legal counsellor, as the legal representative for all the unaccompanied minors.